Life In Hyderabad

 If you are heading for Hyderabad, hold on tight: this is a city on the move.
 Nicknamed “Cyberabad,” the city has taken major strides since the early nineties in establishing itself as an Indian hub for the IT, pharma and biotech industries.
 The city is also now a major center for higher education, boasting a staggering 13 universities and business schools.

-The capital of Andhra Pradesh is cleaved in two by the River Musi and crowned by the magnificent lake Hussain Sagar.
+The capital of Andhra Pradesh is cleaved in two by the River Musi and crowned by Hussain Sagar Lake.
 Hyderabad is flanked by its twin city, Secunderabad, which lies immediately north of the lake.

 Prior to partition, Hyderabad was the capital of one of the largest and richest princely states of India.
 Its cultural heritage from this period strongly persists today and is one of the city’s major attractions.
-The city is an expat heaven; here you can find literally hundreds of gyms and yoga centers, a gratifying selection of pubs (such as 10 Downing Street) and, famed for being a city of literature, it boasts a decent smattering of foreign bookstores and book vendors on the streets.
-The shopping here is fantastic; whether you are seeking out organic produce or Guess jeans, you’ll generally always find what you are looking for.
+The city has attracted a large number of expats due to its many facilities; here you can find hundreds of gyms and yoga centers, a selection of pubs, and – famed for being a city of literature – it boasts a decent smattering of foreign bookstores and book vendors on the streets.
+The shopping here is fantastic; whether you are seeking out organic produce or Guess jeans, you’ll generally find what you are looking for.
+All you have to do is ask a neighbor or fellow expat and they will point you in the right direction.

 Hyderabad is 5 hours and 30 minutes ahead of Greenwich Mean Time (GMT),12 hours and 30 minutes ahead of United States Pacific Standard Time (PST), and 9 hours and 30 minutes ahead of United States Eastern Standard Time (EST).